Time to Graduation

 - Second majors are discouraged.
 Those who have legitimate reasons for adding a second major can petition through the Advisement Center.
 Second majors are rarely approved if they extend graduation by more than one semester.
 A second major cannot be added after a student has completed 75 credit hours.

 - As of Fall 2011, repeating a course will no longer replace an original grade.
-A course that is taken twice will not be averaged, but will count as two separate courses.

 It is important to remember that as one student extends his or her stay at BYU, another student is unable to be admitted and to participate in the BYU experience.
-So please be mindful of future potential students as you make your own educational plans.
+Therefore, please be mindful of future potential students as you make your own educational plans.